 Rent a kayak

-In 1938 Sebago Lake State Park opened up as one of the first state parks.
+In 1938 Sebago Lake State Park opened up as one of the first state parks offering the best camping in Maine.
 This amazing park is on the shore of one of Maine’s most famous lakes.
 Sebago Lake is Maine’s deepest lake and the second largest one in the state.

 The park sits near the foothills of the White Mountains, so it will be easy access for those looking for a challenging mountain hike or rock scramble.
 Sebago Lake State Park is what most people imagine a perfect camping trip would be.
 The park boasts 1,400 acres that include vast New England woodlands, ponds, bogs, rivers, sandy beaches, and rich and diverse wildlife.